OpenDDS/OpenDDS/docs/internal/docs.rst

 .. note::

-  The documentation includes dynamic links to files in the GitHub repo created by :ref:`docs-ghfile`.
+  The documentation includes dynamic links to files in the GitHub repo created by :rst:role:`ghfile`.
   These links will be invalid until the git commit they were built under is pushed to a Github fork of OpenDDS.
   This also means running will cause those links to marked as broken.
   A workaround for this is to pass ``-c master`` or another commit, branch, or tag that is desired.